eProsima/Fast-DDS/CONTRIBUTING.md

 ### Feature request

 Feature requests and improvements suggestions should be opened in the Ideas [discussion forum](https://github.com/eProsima/Fast-DDS/discussions/new).
-Please, remember to select the corresponging category while opening the discussion.
+Please, remember to select the corresponding category while opening the discussion.
 It is also encouraged to contact directly with [eProsima support team](https://github.com/eProsima/Fast-DDS#getting-help) for a feature evaluation.

 ### Q&A